 - No. WJ Crew is a club sport, as are all crew programs at Montgomery County public schools.
 WJ Crew is a self-sustaining, non-profit corporation operated by parents and guardians of rowers and coxswains.
 We welcome all rowers, men and women, from all grades.
 You need not have rowing experience to join.

 - Are you part of a league?

 - WJ Crew is part of the Washington Metropolitan Interscholastic Rowing Association, better known as WMIRA.
-The league also includes Bethesda-Chevy Chase, Gonzaga, Whitman, Wilson, DeMatha, Elizabeth Seton, Holton Arms, and Holy Cross.
+The league also includes Bethesda-Chevy Chase, Gonzaga, Whitman, Jackson-Reed (former Wilson), DeMatha, Elizabeth Seton, Holton Arms, and Holy Cross.

 - How big is your team?